daf/orr-conda-recipes/README.md

 # orr-conda-recipes
 Recipes for building conda packages for many (all?) of the third party packages required by ORR tools -- specifically GNOME

 This repo should give you all you need to build conda pacakges for various third party tools needed by py_gnome.
-IN theoery, these will be built by ORR developers, and provided on binstar in the NOAA-ORR-ERD channel.
+In theory, these will be built by ORR developers, and provided on binstar in the NOAA-ORR-ERD channel.
 But you you want to build yourself, this is how to do it.

 # Geting set up